kit-data-manager/fairdo-cookbook/src/pids/resolve.md

 # Resolve a PID

-Resolving a PID (also "retrieving a PID (record)") is the process of submitting the PID to a system in order to receive the associated PID record as a response.
+Resolving a PID (also "retrieving/reading a PID (record)") is the process of submitting the PID to a system in order to receive the associated PID record as a response.
 It is sometimes also called "resolving a FAIR Digital Object", although this term is also used to refer to the process of accessing the actual data object which is referenced by the PID record, which makes it a vague term.
 Resolving allows machines to act on the PIDs record information.

+In contrast to the modifying use cases ([create](./create.md) and [update](./update.md)), the record is currently not being validated during this operation.
+The reason is that the machine is not able to prevent the record from being invalid within a reading operation.
+If the received record contains a profile, the PIT service can be explicitly requested to validate the PID record if the user or tool needs this information.

 ---